wagneced/IndoorTrackingML/README.md

 Hook.ubeac.io was used as endpoint to collect the gateway data and export it as json file.
 (https://hook.ubeac.io/)
 Hook.ubeac.io has no limits on number of communications but depending of numbers of bluethooth traffic the new data overwrites the old data.
 In my project it has overwritten data after 7 or 15 minutes (depending if tv box was activated)
+The json files have to be placed in "\IndoorTrackingML\DATA\JSON" (if path to json file is not changed in code) The set path which points to this location is set in the capter where the json files are transformed to a csv file.

 The caption "Neues Datenset erstellen (Optional)" contains all logic to transform a json file to the required csv file.
 Important a CSV-File "LabelHelper.csv" is required at "\IndoorTrackingML\DATA\" it has to contain the tags of the room and the timestamp, so that the new data can be labled / allocated to the room.
 "SpecificTag" can be ignored in the LabelHelper.csv as with the setup of the project a specific allocation in the room can not be done as it is not possible with a single distance value wihtout any further informations.